ulricheck/Oculus/README.md

 structure
 =========

-The Oculus extensions uses the KL2EDK tool to generate the required C++ headers.
+The Oculus extension uses the KL2EDK tool to generate the required C++ headers.
 Since the number of callbacks is quite small, they are handcrafted and don't use KL2EDK's advanced codegen functionality.

 The latest KL2EDK documentation can be found here: http://documentation.fabricengine.com/FabricEngine/latest/HTML/ExtensionAuthoringGuide/kl2edk.html

 supported platforms
 ===================

-To date all three major platforms (windows, linux, osx) are supported, if you build the thirdparty dependencies for the corresponding platform.
+Oculus is currently only supported on Windows.

 building
 ========